The Board’s Report relating to “The Norwegian Code of Practice for Corporate Governance”

 Other market information

 Open investor presentations are conducted in connection with the Group’s annual and quarterly reports.
 Here the CEO, assisted by the CFO, reviews the results and comments on markets and future prospects.
 Other members of the Group’s management participate as needed.
-An annual Capital Markets Day is usually held in which business area directors will participate.
-The entire Group management is normally present at this Capital Markets Day.
+An annual Capital Markets Day is usually held where business area directors will participate.
+The entire Group Management is normally present at this Capital Markets Day.

 The annual and quarterly reports will be available on www.newsweb.no (Oslo Stock Exchange) and on the Group’s website, along with presentation of the results.
 The annual and quarterly results are also available via video transmission.
 Beyond this, the Group conducts an ongoing dialogue with and makes presentations to analysts and investors.